 Check for straight ground track by driving on a smooth, level surface with hands off the steering levers.
 Set the FSC at different speeds and observe if the mower moves in a straight line (use a cement joint or other line on the ground for reference).
-If the machine is drifting to the right or left, refer to ADJUSTMENTS for Straight Tracking Adjustment -Step 5 in this section.
+If the machine is drifting to the right or left, refer to Adjustments for Transmission Control Step 5 - Straight Tracking Adjustment on page 72.